AdamDewberry/data-engineering-101/python-101/README.md

     "hello worldhello world"

-It has indeed executed and returned the expected result of multiplying a string by two.
+It has indeed executed and returned the expected result of multiplying the object by two; though we expected it to work for numbers it will multiple any valid Python object by two, so long as it is a correct Python statement - in this case, multiplying and concatenating a string.

+Generally, Python is not a type-safe language.

 ## Scoping

 Objects are loaded into the computers memory for us to reuse later; Python is pretty smart and when an object is not needed anymore it goes to the garbage collector which frees up the memory allocations, this ensures we're only holding onto what we need and do not fill our computer's RAM with unnecessary objects.

-An interpreter, or executed python program, has a global scope, these are all of the objects that are stored in memory.
-Methods (functions) have a local scope and only return the specific objects we tell it to, the rest go to the garbage collector.
+An interpreter, or executed python program, has a global scope, this contains references to all of the objects that are stored in memory.
+Methods (functions) have a local scope and only return the specific objects we tell it to and add them to the global scope, the rest go to the garbage collector.

 ## Recommended approach